Here’s what we will cover:

 What is No Medical Exam Life Insurance?

 Great news!
 Like the name suggests, no medical exam life insurance means that you can skip a visit to the physician’s office and still qualify for life insurance policies.
 For many seniors, no medical life insurance is a great option because it saves you time and effort.
-In many cases, obtaining a no medical exam life insurance policy from TermLife2Go can go from application to approval in 24 hours.
+In many cases, obtaining a no medical exam life insurance policy can go from application to approval in 24 hours.
 Depending on your unique circumstances, you may still be asked medical-related questions during your application process, or if your best bet is guaranteed life insurance, you can skip most medical history related questions for a very easy life policy process.

 How do I find that right senior citizen life insurance policy?